glpi-project/docdev/source/plugins/notifications.rst

    GLPI also supports hook methods.

+It is up to the plugin or the administrator of GLPI to update the notification templates in order to use the new placeholder.

 Create a new notification
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 If a plugin needs to create a notification for its own itemtype, it needs to create a notification and a notification template.

-In the installation or upgrade code
+The plugin must create these items in the installation or upgrade code.

 Let's assume the plugin features SSL certificate management.
 When a SSL certificate comes to its end, the plugin should alert someone to renew it.